crispe-prompt-engineering/crispe/README.md

 │   └── README.md
 ```

-## Procedure to fuzz the dataset using CRISPE
+## Procedure to predict the code coverage for given target program using CRISPE

 1. Clone the official github repository for CRISPE
 ```